BrookJeynes/slime-rancher-2-interactive-map/datadump-merging/README.md

     npm run apply
     ```

-3. Depending on what changed, may need to edit the manually-specified position
+3. Depending on what changed, you may need to edit the manually-specified position
     offsets defined in the interactive map's `data/island_position_offsets.ts` file.

     It exists because some islands' dumped positions are currently offset from where they should be, with no precise explanation or fix yet found.